mgeier/homepage/latexmk.rst

 .. highlight:: bat

-If you are working on *M$ Windows*, you may not be used to typing things at the command line.
+If you are working on *Windows*, you may not be used to typing things at the command line.
 You may prefer clicking on things.

 No problem, just create a file (in the same folder as your ``.tex`` files)